jasmyhigh/hypersdk/docs/tutorials/morpheusvm/3_options.md

 - A namespace
 - A default config the option can unmarshal into
-- An option function that takes in the VM along with the recieved config value
+- An option function that takes in the VM along with the received config value

 The option function is especially important, as it's what allows our VM to eventually instantiate our JSON-RPC server.
 At this point, your `vm` directory